asrabilal/-Social-Network-API/README.md

   - [Additional Info](#additional-info)

 ## Description:

-This is a set of API for a social network that uses a MongoDB database so that the website can handle large amounts of unstructured data, Express.js for routing, Mongoose ODM, and the moment package to format time stamps.
+It is an API for a social network website to handle large amounts of unstructured data application where users can share their thoughts, reaction to friends’ thoughts, and create a friend list.

 ## Installation:

 This repo is not to be deployed, if you wanted to, you could by doing the following:

 1. Download the repo files from the link below
 2. You must have mongoDB installed
 3. Run the following at the command line